French bulldog – 2 years after BOAS Surgery – Terrible sleep Apnea

 Dear “Pretty Penny”

-Obstructive sleep apnea syndrome (OSAS) is very common in bulldogs and French Bulldogs.
+Obstructive sleep apnea syndrome (OSAS) is not uncommon in bulldogs and French bulldogs.

 Bulldog Collapsed Larynx

 Fortunately, the partially collapsed larynx diagnosis is unlikely based on the details you provide.
-This is a BOAS advanced stage and is usually manifested with severe stridor during excitement and activity.
+The collapsed larynx is an irreversible advanced BOAS stage and is usually manifested with severe stridor during excitement and activity.

 Collapsed larynx is an advanced BOAS stage and carried poor prognosis